ubernostrum/django-registration/docs/faq.rst

     is provided for this; in the admin for the :class:`~registration.models.RegistrationProfile` model, simply
     click the checkbox for the user(s) you'd like to re-send the email for, then select the "Re-send activation emails" action.
+Note that as of ``django-registration`` |version|, you now must manually register ``RegistrationProfile``'s admin class with the Django admin interface; this is no longer done automatically for you.

 **How do I manually activate a user?**